VishalShenoy2002/CoWin-Vaccine-Tracker/README.md

 ## Modules Used
 The Modules used in this project are as Follows:
- Markup : 1. cowin_api
+1. cowin_api
 2. A nested numbered list
 3. Which is numbered
 4. Which is numbered

 ## Setup
 If there is an ImportError please do the following:
-1.`pip install cowin`
+1. `pip install cowin`
-2.`pip install plyer`
+2. `pip install plyer`